 Inventory, lb : 0

-Green eggplant is available in the late spring and summer months.
+Green eggplants are available in the late spring and summer months.

-Green eggplant, or Ao Daimaru, is native to the Saitama prefecture in Japan, located just north of Tokyo.
-It is thought to have originally been an heirloom from Kyoto, one of the famed kyo-yasai.
-If so, it would have likely come to the Tokyo area with start of the Meiji period in 1868, when the capital of Japan was moved from Kyoto to the eastern city.
-Green eggplant is grown still in the areas surrounding Tokyo, and can be found at local farmers markets in the area.
-Outside of the Kanto region of Japan, Ao Daimaru can be found in areas where the summers are relatively cool, through small farms at local farmers markets, and online seed catalogs in Asia and the United States.
+The Green eggplant is native to the Saitama prefecture in Japan, located just north of Tokyo and came to the Tokyo area at the start of the Meiji period in 1868.
+Green eggplant is still grown in the regions surrounding Tokyo and can be found at local farmers markets.
+Outside of this region, Ao Daimaru can be found at small farms, local farmers markets, and online seed catalogs in Asia and the United States.